cryalonebaby/Inforce-task/README.md

 ## Available Scripts

-To run the solution run
+To run the solution run in the root directory

 ```JavaScript
 npm run dev